 What Is the Difference Between Dismissal With Prejudice and Dismissal Without Prejudice?

-Dismissal with prejudice and dismissal without prejudice are legal terms that refer to the outcome of a case being closed but with different implications for future actions.
+Dismissal with prejudice and dismissal without prejudice are legal terms that refer to the outcome of a case being closed, but they have different implications for future actions.

 Dismissal with prejudice means the case is closed and cannot be brought back to court, typically because the matter has been resolved conclusively or because of some procedural error.
 Conversely, dismissal without prejudice means the case is closed, but it can be refiled or pursued again in the future.

-This could be due to various reasons, such as lack of evidence, procedural issues, or to allow the plaintiff to correct defects in their case before refiling.
+This could be due to various reasons, such as a lack of evidence, procedural issues, or the need to allow the plaintiff to correct defects in their case before refiling.

 Involuntary Dismissal vs. Voluntary Dismissal